e-clearing-net/OCHP/OCHP.md

 ### GetChargePointListUpdates.req

 This contains the field definition of the GetChargePointListUpdates.req sent by a partner's system to the CHS.
+It's recommended to use pagination.
 (It's a NSP message)

  Field Name   |  Field Type    |  Card.  |  Description
 :-------------|:---------------|:--------|:------------